MahbubAlam231/dragvisuals/README.md

     vmap <expr> <S-UP>    DVB_Drag('up')
     vmap <expr> D         DVB_Duplicate()

-You can, of course, change this mappings at your will.
+You can, of course, change this mapping at your will.

 ## Installation